 Does your school offer courses in a variety of different fields, levels, or formats?
 If so, you can use dynamic content to show your existing leads more relevant offers based on the programs they have shown interest in.

-Example: This London Business School article on the subject of entrepreneurship includes a series of mid-page buttons linking to other articles on the subject.
-While they do not appear to be smart, a dynamic content engine could be used to automatically curate post recommendations like this based on relevant topics and a user’s page viewing history.
+Example: This Harvard Business School Online article on the subject of product innovations includes an offer for a downloadable guide in pursuing entrepreneurship.
+A dynamic content engine could be used to curate recommendations like this based on relevant topics and a user’s page viewing history.

 Segmenting Based on Previous Activity